CRFCSDAU/EH6126_data_analysis_tutorials/Unit_1_Review/Change_scores/Change_scores.md

 ![](Change_scores_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

 The horizontal line spanning the width of the plots is actually 2 lines.
-They are just overlapping because they are the group specific means, and there is no difference between the means, which is what the regression model tells us.
+They are just overlapping because they are the group specific means, and there is essentially no difference between the means, which is what the regression model tells us.
 If we wanted we could zoom in closer to see the tiny difference.

 ```r